How many gardens are on the tour?

 you will be given a program with a map and directions to each of the gardens.

 How can I buy tickets on the day of the tour?

 Tickets may be purchased at the Newport Visitors' Center at 23 America's Cup Avenue (cash or credit card); at 32 Washington Street, Storer

-Park for the Spring Tour (cash, personal check and credit card accepted); and at Kingscote Mansion at 253 Bellevue Avenue for the Fall Tour (cash, personal check and credit card accepted).
+Park for the June Tour (cash and personal check accepted); and at Kingscote Mansion at 253 Bellevue Avenue for the September Tour (cash and personal check accepted).

 How do I get into each of the gardens?

 At the entrance of each garden on the tour, there will be hosts and hostesses to check off your location on the program map.